 Overall, LifeMiles represents a cheap option for Star Alliance redemptions.
 Alongside United’s MileagePlus, LifeMiles is one of the two primary options for miles purchases within Star Alliance.

-There are many tricks and gotchas with LifeMiles, however, due to its lack of fuel surcharges and cheap miles while on sale, there are bargains to be had as long as you are aware of its limitations.
+There are many tricks and gotchas with LifeMiles.
+But due to its lack of fuel surcharges and cheap miles when there’s a promo on, you can certainly lock in a bargain.

-It is most useful for simple itineraries with minimal connections.
-It is not the sole frequent flyer program I use, but I use it to integrate with others to help planning my itinerary.
+LifeMiles is most useful for simple itineraries with minimal connections.
+It’s not the sole frequent flyer program I use, but I use it to integrate with others to help planning my itinerary.

 Any extra on this aspect please, or from our community?